-While testing at ODA, if ODA suspects academic dishonesty, the situation will be investigated immediately and the exam may be halted, resulting in consultation with the instructor.
-Mirrors, cameras and observation will be used to insure that cheating does not occur.
-Students’ personal belongings, purses, books, cell phones, calculators, book bags, etc., will not be allowed in the testing room unless specified on the Testing Instruction Form (Word) that is completed by the instructor.
+While testing at ODA, if ODA suspects academic dishonesty, the situation will be investigated immediately and the exam may be halted, resulting in a consultation with the instructor.
+Mirrors, cameras, and direct observation will be used to ensure that cheating does not occur.
+Students’ personal belongings (purses, books, cell phones, calculators, book bags, etc.) will not be allowed in the testing room unless specified on the Testing Instruction Form (Word) that is completed by the instructor.

 Exam Accommodations on the Gulf Coast Campuses

 On the Gulf Coast campuses, if the exam accommodations are extended test time or minimal distraction test environment, then students should contact the Library Exam Proctor at 228.214.3459.
 The Exam Proctor is located in the Library, Room 202 on the Long Beach Campus.
 Students are encouraged to discuss their exam accommodation plans with the instructor and the Library Exam Proctor ahead of time and follow all exam procedures.
 ODA students will not be charged the proctoring fee.

 Students needing exam scribes or readers in classes on the Gulf Coast campuses are encouraged to contact ODA and the instructor at least five (5) working days ahead of time and follow all the exam procedures.